felgueres/clustered-ab-test/README.md

 1) _Feature construction and clustering_

 Essentially, the consumption of each user at any given time period can be thought of as an independent feature.
-On a 15-min granularity, spanning 1.5 years and for roughly 4,000 households, it implies a very high dimensionality matrix.
+On a 15-min granularity, spanning 1.5 years and for roughly 4,000 households, implies a high dimensionality matrix.
 Hence, the first challenge is reducing dimensionality and apply an unsupervised machine learning technique to cluster users by similar pattern consumption.

 The value of this step also lies in defining a working hypothesis about the clusters: